Alistair Darling

-Darling was first appointed as Chief Secretary to the Treasury by Prime Minister Tony Blair in 1997, and was promoted to Secretary of State for Work and Pensions in 1998.
-After spending four years at that department, he spent a further four years as Secretary of State for Transport, while also becoming Secretary of State for Scotland in 2003.
-Blair moved Darling for a final time in 2006, making him President of the Board of Trade and Secretary of State for Trade and Industry, before new Prime Minister Gordon Brown promoted Darling to replace himself as Chancellor of the Exchequer in 2007, a position he remained in until 2010.
-He served as Chancellor during the financial crisis of 2007–2008 and the Great Recession.
+Darling was first appointed chief secretary to the Treasury by prime minister Tony Blair in 1997, and was promoted to secretary of state for work and pensions in 1998.
+After spending four years at that department, he spent a further four years as secretary of state for transport, while also becoming secretary of state for Scotland in 2003.
+Blair moved Darling for a final time in 2006, making him president of the Board of Trade and secretary of state for trade and industry.
+After Brown succeeded Blair as prime minister, he promoted Darling to replace himself as chancellor of the Exchequer in 2007, a position he remained in until 2010.
+He served as chancellor during the 2008 financial crisis and the Great Recession.

 From 2012 to 2014, Darling was the chairman of the Better Together Campaign, a cross-party group that successfully campaigned for Scotland to remain part of the United Kingdom in the 2014 independence referendum.
-On 3 November 2014, Darling announced that he was standing down at the 2015 general election.
-He was nominated for a life peerage in the 2015 Dissolution Honours and was created Baron Darling of Roulanish, of Great Bernera in the County of Ross and Cromarty, on 1 December 2015.
-He retired from the House of Lords in July 2020.
+He was a vocal advocate for the Remain campaign for the 2016 European Union membership referendum.
+In November 2014, Darling announced that he was standing down at the 2015 general election.
+He was nominated for a life peerage in the 2015 Dissolution Honours and sat in the House of Lords until his retirement in 2020.

-Darling was a vocal advocate for the Remain campaign for the EU referendum on 23 June 2016.
+According to the Financial Times, Darling was "one of the most consequential post-war chancellors in modern British history".

 Early life

-Alistair Darling was born in London the son of a civil engineer, Thomas, and his wife, Anna MacLean.
-He is the great-nephew of Sir William Darling, a Conservative/Unionist Member of Parliament for Edinburgh South (1945–1957) who had served as Lord Provost of Edinburgh during the Second World War.
+Alistair Darling was born on 28 November 1953 in Hendon, then part of Middlesex (now London), the son of a civil engineer, Thomas, and his wife, Anna MacLean.
+He was the great-nephew of Sir William Darling, a Conservative/Unionist Member of Parliament for Edinburgh South (1945–1957) who had served as Lord Provost of Edinburgh during the Second World War.
 He was educated at Chinthurst School, in Tadworth, Surrey, then in Kirkcaldy, and at the private Loretto School, in Musselburgh.
 He attended the University of Aberdeen, from where he graduated as a Bachelor of Laws (LLB).
 He became the president of Aberdeen University Students' Representative Council.

 Darling joined the Labour Party aged 23, in 1977.
 He became a solicitor in 1978, then changed course for the Scots bar and was admitted as an advocate in 1984.
 In 1982 he was elected to the Lothian Regional Council, where he supported large rates rises in defiance of Margaret Thatcher's rate-capping laws, and even threatened not to set a rate at all.
 He served on the council until he was elected to the House of Commons.
-He was also a board member for the Lothian and Borders Police and became a governor of Napier College in 1985, until his election as an MP two years later.